GODZILLA

 On December 8, 1979, the final Godzilla

 episode and its reruns were paired up with The Super Globetrotters to form The Godzilla/Globetrotters Adventure Hour.
-On September 27, 1980, Globetrotters was swapped out for Dynomutt, Dog Wonder to become The Godzilla/Dynomutt Hour until Dynomutt was swapped out for Hong Kong Phooey on November 22 to create The Godzilla/Hong Kong Phooey Hour.
+On September 27, 1980, Globetrotters was swapped out for Dynomutt, Dog Wonder to become The Godzilla/Dynomutt Hour until Dynomutt was replaced with Hong Kong Phooey on November 22 to create The Godzilla/Hong Kong Phooey Hour.
 On May 23, 1981, Godzilla once again ran independently

 until it was ultimately replaced in NBC’s line-up by new series, The Smurfs.